Ghana Food Guide

 Attieke and Fish

-Cassava couscous served with grilled or fried fish, popular in coastal areas.
-While originally from Côte d'Ivoire, it's been embraced by Ghanaians, especially at spots like Chez Clarisse in Osu, Accra.
+Cassava couscous served with grilled or fried fish, common in coastal areas.
+It came from Côte d'Ivoire originally, but Ghanaians have taken to it, and you'll find it at spots like Chez Clarisse in Osu, Accra.

 Allergens: